Kevin Curran

 Comité editorial: Kevin Curran (director), Lise Michel, Josefa Terribilini

 Between 2021 and 2022, I worked with the Centre d'Etudes Théâtrales at the University of Lausanne and Epistémé (EPFL Press) to develop a book series, published in French, called "Questions de théâtre."
-The series comprises short, engaging books for a broad readership that deal with large, transhistorical questions about theater: What is a character?
+The series features short, engaging books for a broad readership that deal with large, transhistorical questions about theater: What is a character?
 What is improvisation?
 What is a spectator? and so on.
 You can learn more on our WEBSITE (in French).

 Kevin Curran, Vincent Laughery, Andrew Reilly et Josefa Terribilini, Qu’est-ce qu’un personnage?
+(2023)

 CREATIVE WORK